Bernie Moreno: Foreign policy

 Moreno has called for an end to U.S. support for Ukraine in the ongoing Russo-Ukrainian War.
-He has expressed support for Israel and has said Israel needs to "end Hamas — end it like we ended ISIS."
+He has expressed support for Israel and has said Israel needs to "end Hamas—end it like we ended ISIS."
 After the 2023 Hamas-led attack on Israel, Moreno argued Israel does not need any additional funding from the United States.

-In October 2025, Colombia One reported that Moreno announced that Gustavo Petro, the president of Colombia, and some family members, were being sanctioned for alleged links to drug trafficking.
+Moreno wrote The Trump Doctrine For Colombia and the Western Hemisphere, a memo calling for sanctions against President of Colombia Gustavo Petro.
+He presented the memo, headlined with AI-generated images of Petro and Nicolás Maduro in prison uniforms, to Trump in October 2025.
+He supported the United States abduction of Maduro.

 Donald Trump

-In 2016, Moreno called Trump a "lunatic invading [the Republican Party]" and said he could not support a party led by "that maniac".
-In a now-deleted 2016 tweet, Moreno wrote, "He attacked immigrants, tries to silence the press, & appeals to the darkest part of human nature", then asked his followers whether he was describing Trump or Adolf Hitler.
+In 2016, Moreno called Trump a "lunatic invading" the Republican Party and said he could not support a party led by "that maniac".
+In a 2016 tweet, Moreno wrote, "He attacked immigrants, tries to silence the press, & appeals to the darkest part of human nature", and asked his followers whether he was describing Trump or Adolf Hitler.
 He wrote in a tweet that he had written in a vote for Marco Rubio in the 2016 presidential election.
 During a 2019 radio interview, Moreno said, "there's no scenario in which I would support Trump."

-By 2024, Moreno was a Trump supporter, received his endorsement for Senate, and said, "I wear with honor my endorsement from President Trump."
+By 2024, Moreno was a Trump supporter, had received his endorsement for Senate, and said, "I wear with honor my endorsement from President Trump."

+Social Security

+In June 2026, Moreno and Senator Elizabeth Warren published a joint opinion piece in The New York Times announcing that they had agreed to work together on a proposal to lift or eliminate the Social Security payroll tax cap.

 Personal life

-Moreno and his wife, Bridget, live in Westlake, Ohio, and have four adult children.
-Moreno's daughter Emily is married to Congressman Max Miller.
+In 1989, Moreno married Bridget Brickley.
+They have four children together and live in Westlake, Ohio.
+Moreno's daughter Emily was married to Congressman Max Miller.
 In August 2024, Miller filed for divorce.
+Emily Miller accused Max Miller of throwing boiling water at her and pointing a gun at her, which he denied.
+In August 2026, after declining to comment for nearly two years, Moreno publicly called for Miller to resign from Congress, saying he "should not serve in the House of Representatives" and calling him a danger to his daughter.

-Moreno's brother, Luis Alberto Moreno, is a former Colombian Ambassador to the United States and is a member of the board of trustees at the World Economic Forum.
+Moreno's brother, Luis Alberto Moreno, is a former Colombian Ambassador to the United States and a member of the World Economic Forum's board of trustees.
+He is a cousin of Lina Moreno de Uribe, former first lady of Colombia.

-In the run-up to the Republican Senate primary in March 2024, the Associated Press reported that an account on Adult FriendFinder had been created in 2008 using Moreno's email address.
-The account solicited "men for 1-on-1 sex".
-A former intern said he created the account and called it an "aborted prank".